GodwinGNS/tooling-website/README.md

 Knowledge of Block-level storage and how it is used on the Cloud.
 Architecture

-We will be implementing a solution that comprises multiple web servers sharing a common database and also accessing the same files using Network File System (NFS) as shared file storage.
+We will be implementing a solution that comprises multiple web servers sharing a common database and also accessing the same files using Network File System (NFS) as shared file storage.....